 Your opinion

-We will be grateful if you take the time to express your opinion about this article, your impression of it.
-Thanks.
+We will be grateful if you find the time to express your opinion about this article and your impressions of it.
+Thank you.

 "First of September"

-Inspection checks carried out in various regions of Russia showed that the formation of the legal framework for the activities of educational institutions began to be implemented everywhere with more or less success.
+Inspections carried out in various regions of Russia showed that the formation of a legal framework for the activities of educational institutions has begun to be implemented everywhere with greater or lesser success.

-Despite the differences in the pace and nature of changes in the educational situation in different regions of the country, the leaders of educational institutions face common problems.
-First of all, this is due to the established Law of the Russian Federation "On Education" self-determination in the form of educational institutions and the need to form the legal framework for their activities.
+Despite the differences in the pace and nature of changes in the educational situation in different regions of the country, heads of educational institutions face challenges common problems.
+First of all, this is due to the established Law of the Russian Federation "On Education" self-determination in the form of educational institutions and the need to form a legal framework for their activities.
 The democratization of education determines the state-public nature of management, thanks to which state and public associations, management structures, and organizations unite and interact, coordinate their actions.

-At the interregional seminars-meetings held by the Department of General Educational Institutions and Inspection in 1999-2001, it was already noted that in accordance with Article 2 of the Law of the Russian Federation "On Education" as amended by Federal Law No. granted the right to independently determine the regulatory legal framework for their activities.
+At interregional seminars and meetings held by the Department of General Educational Institutions and Inspection in 1999-2001, it was already noted that in accordance with Article 2 of the Law of the Russian Federation "On Education" as amended by the Federal Law of January 13, 1996 No. 12-FZ, an educational institution given the right to independently determine the regulatory legal basis for its activities.
 This is the competence of the educational institution.
-For educational bodies - recommendations and control.
+Educational authorities have recommendations and control.

-The Ministry of Education of Russia, having analyzed the results of the audits, notes that the following problems were identified in the development of the legal framework for the activities of educational institutions:
+The Ministry of Education of Russia, having analyzed the results of the inspections, notes that when developing the legal framework for the activities of educational institutions, the following problems were identified:

-1. Determination of the necessary list of local acts of the educational institution in accordance with the approved charter;
+1. Determination of the necessary list of local acts of an educational institution in accordance with the approved charter;

 2. Development of local acts of an educational institution as a legal document in accordance with the established form;

-3. Definition of tasks and functions of state-public forms of self-government of an educational institution;
+3. Determination of the tasks and functions of state-public forms of self-government of an educational institution;

-4. Compliance of the developed regulatory legal framework governing the activities of an educational institution with the current legislation of the Russian Federation in the field of education.
+4. Compliance of the developed regulatory legal framework regulating the activities of an educational institution with the current legislation of the Russian Federation in the field of education.

-If the first two of these problems are of an organizational nature, then the last two indicate that at the present stage, more and more importance is given to the quality of the formed legal field.
+If the first two of the listed problems are of an organizational nature, then the last two indicate that at the present stage more and more importance is being given to the quality of the formed legal field.

-It is relatively easy for the specialists of educational authorities to verify the solution of the first, organizational, problems.
-An approximate list of local acts has already been discussed at a meeting on inspection issues in Pskov, published in the collection of information materials following the results of this meeting and in the methodological recommendations "Local acts of an educational institution" of the State Inspectorate under the Ministry of Education of Russia.
-Therefore, when checking charters, which are the fundamental document for the formation of the legal framework for the activities of educational institutions, it is necessary to select a list of local acts for this institution and compare its completeness with the list that is given in the appendix to the charter.
+It is relatively easy for specialists from educational authorities to check the solution to the first organizational problems.
+An approximate list of local acts was already discussed at a meeting on inspection issues in Pskov, published in a collection of information materials based on the results of this meeting and in the methodological recommendations “Local acts of an educational institution” of the State Inspectorate under the Ministry of Education of Russia.
+Therefore, when checking the charters, which are the fundamental document for the formation of the legal framework for the activities of educational institutions, it is necessary to select a list of local acts for a given institution and compare its completeness with the list given in the appendix to the charter.

-Clause 1.7 "b" of Article 13 "Charter of an educational institution" of the Law of the Russian Federation "On Education" shows that the charter of an educational institution must indicate: "the structure, the procedure for forming the governing bodies of an educational institution, their competence and the procedure for organizing activities."
-Therefore, it is necessary to determine:
+Clause 1.7 "b" of Article 13 "Charter of an educational institution" of the Law of the Russian Federation "On Education" shows that the charter of an educational institution must indicate: "the structure, the procedure for forming the governing bodies of the educational institution, their competence and the procedure for organizing activities."
+Therefore it is necessary to determine:

 What governing bodies operate in this educational institution;

-Do they act in accordance with the approved regulation (local act).
+Do they act in accordance with the approved regulations (local act).

-This applies to the council of the educational institution, the pedagogical council, the parent committee, the general meeting of the labor collective, methodological associations in specialties, councils of high school students, councils of graduates and other self-governing bodies of the educational institution (clause 2, article 35 of the Law of the Russian Federation "On Education").
+This applies to the council of an educational institution, the pedagogical council, the parent committee, the general meeting of the workforce, methodological associations in specialties, councils of high school students, councils of graduates and other self-government bodies of the educational institution (clause 2 of article 35 of the Law of the Russian Federation “On Education”).

-The classic organizational method of distribution and consolidation of tasks, functions (duties), rights and responsibilities, establishing relationships is regulation.
-Regulation is carried out with the help of regulations, job descriptions and other regulations.
+The classic organizational method of distributing and securing tasks, functions (responsibilities), rights and responsibilities, and establishing relationships is regulation.
+Regulation is carried out through regulations, job descriptions and other regulations.

-The regulation is an organizational and legal document regulating the activities of departments, institutions and their structural subdivisions.
+Regulations are an organizational and legal document regulating the activities of departments, institutions and their structural divisions.

 1. General part (general provisions).